OneDuckyBoy/awesome-CrewAI-projects/README.md

 - [📰Newsletter Generator with GUI](https://github.com/alejandro-ao/exa-crewai)
 - [Retail Advisor](https://github.com/IBM/ibmdotcom-tutorials/tree/main/crew-ai-projects)

+## 🤔 Why Awesome Crew AI Apps?

+- 💡 Discover practical and creative ways LLMs can be applied across different domains, from code repositories to email inboxes and more.
+- 🔥 Explore apps that combine LLMs from OpenAI, Anthropic, Gemini, and open-source alternatives with RAG and AI Agents.
+- 🎓
 ## 🚀 Getting Started

 1. **Click the link to the App you are interested in**